wp-plugins/redirect-to-login-if-not-logged-in/readme.txt

 == Description ==

-Redirects site visitors to the login page if the visitor is not logged in.
+Redirects a user to the login page if the user is not logged in.
+After login the user gets redirected to the original entry page.
 This plugin is used fairly often for sites in development or sites only available for registered users.

 == Installation ==